Drafting Basics

 After you title your project, you’ll land in a new Ditto project where you can start writing text!

-How do draft groups work?
+How do draft frames work?

 [video-to-gif output image]